duanegoodner/dispatch-model-benchmarks/README.md

 | CRTP                  | Expensive        |  9.40e+04 | 1.78e+05    | 7.25e+04     | 4.08e-01           |

 #### ✅ Observations:
-- Runtime polymorphism has **5 orders of magnitude more stores and loads** than CRTP/Concepts.
+- **Runtime polymorphism: 5 orders of magnitude more stores and loads** than CRTP/Concepts.
-- Runtime Expensive has ~40% more stores and ~2.8x more loads than Runtime FMA.
+- **Runtime Expensive** has ~40% more stores and ~2.8x more loads than Runtime FMA.
-- CRTP / Concepts have much higher cache miss rate than RP, but still run much faster due to lower overall workload.
+- **CRTP / Concepts have much higher cache miss rate** than RP, but still run much faster due to lower overall workload.

+---

 ### 🔑 Key Insights